 It’s said that, because there’s so much of it around, Eskimos have fifty words for snow.
 Presumably it’s for a similar reason that English has so many words for bad smells.
 Pong, stench and stink can all describe an unpleasant odour, whereas we are limited to saying something “smells nice” on the rare occasions when it does.

 Stink is in the nose of the beholder so, while most of the following are likely to cause olfactory offense, there may be some people who enjoy them.
 If you’re a lunatic who finds the smell of cows or rotten eggs strangely appealing, please do let us know.
 Whichever of these smelly places you visit, travel insurance is essential.

 Cows | Uruguay

-Cows stink; everyone knows that.
+Cows smell; everyone knows that.
 Some creatures (such as the famously-pongy skunk) create an unpleasant smell on purpose, as a warning or to mark territory, but cows have no such master plan; they’ve just got BO.

 The average cow can produce up to 500 litres of methane per day.
 Although methane itself doesn’t smell, a cow’s digestive system produces plenty of other stinks that slip out at the same time.
 They swallow their food, then regurgitate it, then swallow it again as it passes through the four chambers of their stomach.
 It’s this process, and the bacteria in their gut, that produces such a gross stench.